flock-eng/flock/plan-steps.md

     - [ ] Create a Sidebar Component
     - [ ] Update the Layout File
 6. Install and Set Up ConnectRPC and Protocol Buffers
-    - [ ] Configure npm for Buf Registry
+    - [ ] Configure pnpm for Buf Registry
     - [ ] Install Packages
 7. Create API Clients
     - [ ] Set Up the Transport and Clients